"Everything is foreseen, yet free will is given. The world is judged with

 (Kesuvos 30a).
-Sounds comical but the intention is really
+The statement sounds flippant but the intention is really

 quite clear.
-Virtually everything that happens to us is decreed by Heaven.
-The one
+Virtually everything that happens to us is decreed in Heaven.

 negligence.
 If we go out in the winter without a coat and catch cold, that

-was not a Heavenly-ordained punishment but our own stupidity.
+was not a Heavenly-ordained punishment to atone for our transgressions but

-as above, everything that happens to man short of catching cold is the will of
+above, everything that happens to man short of catching cold is the will of

 G-d -- would we have to say G-d is behind all the cruelty and destruction

 man wreaks in this world?
-Does G-d want such tragedy to
+Does G-d *want* such tragedy to occur?
+Or perhaps

 Well, we seem to be caught between that proverbial rock and hard place.
 If